Playwright Test Agents: Planner, Generator and Healer Guide

 registration and checkout flows.
 Use seed.spec.ts as base.

-The Planner navigates your app, discovers UI elements and user flows, and produces a markdown file in the specs/ folder with scenarios, steps, expected results, and edge cases.
+The Planner navigates your app, discovers UI elements and user flows, and produces a markdown file in the specs/ folder.

 Switch to generator mode and point it to the plan: